Coupling Designs for Randomized Experiments with Complex Treatments: Efficiency Theory

 Recall the definition of the match quality coefficient $\matchcoeffk(s) = 1 - \vmatch(s) / \viid(s)$ from Definition \ref{defn:match-quality-coefficient}, where $\viid(s)$ is the iid variance and $\vmatch(s)$ is the average within-group variance of the influence functions.
 When units are well-matched, we have $\matchcoeffk(s) \approx 1$ so that $\vmatch(s) \ll \viid(s)$.

 \begin{cor}[Nominal Variance] Under the conditions of Theorem \ref{thm:eigenspace-decomposition},

 \end{cor}

 If $\dispg(m) = 1$, we obtain the variance $\vmatch(s^m)$.
-For simple discrete treatments, $\dispg(\cdot) = 1$ under classic stratified randomization (Example \ref{ex:stratified-randomization}), so we can regard $\vmatch(s)$ as the \emph{perfectly stratified} variance.
+For simple discrete treatments, $\dispg(\cdot) = 1$ for classic stratified randomization for large enough tuple size $k$ (Example \ref{ex:stratified-randomization}), so we can regard $\vmatch(s)$ as the perfectly stratified variance.
 For general complex treatment spaces $\suppf \sub \mr^m$, perfect stratification is impossible, but the corollary shows a sense in which we can approximate it by using high dispersion couplings.